terra-money/validator-profiles/validators/terravaloper12jpzzmwthrljcvm48adncspxtchazkl8vah7u4/README.md

 Website: https://www.synergynodes.com
 ---

-# Synery Nodes - Glory
+# Synergy Nodes - Glory
 ![SynergyNodes](synergynodes.jpg)

 Synergy Nodes is operating a highly secure and stable Validator Node for Terra Blockchain named "Synergy Nodes - Glory".
 We provide core infrastructure support for Blockchains Protocols by operating Nodes on dedicated servers managed by experienced professionals.
 Also, we actively interact with the community and participate in governance.